jax-ml/jax/docs/persistent_compilation_cache.md

 There are a couple of pitfalls that have currently been discovered:

 * Currently the persistent cache doesn't work with function that have host callbacks.
 In this situation, caching in completely avoided.
   - This is because the HLO contains a pointer to the callback and changes from run to run even if the computation and compute infrastructure is exactly the same.

 * Currently the persistent cache doesn't work with a function that uses primitives that implement their own custom_partitioning.
   - The HLO of the function contains a pointer to the custom_partitioning callback, and leads to different cache keys for the same computation across runs.
   - In this situation, caching still proceeds, but a different key is produced every time, making the cache ineffective.

-### Working around custom_partitioning
+### Working around `custom_partitioning`

-As mentioned, the compilation cache doesn't work with a function that is composed of primitives that implement custom_partitioning.
-However, it is possible to use shard_map to circumvent custom_partitioning for those primitives that do implement it and make the compilation cache work as expected:
+As mentioned, the compilation cache doesn't work with a function that is composed of primitives that implement `custom_partitioning`.
+However, it is possible to use shard_map to circumvent `custom_partitioning` for those primitives that do implement it and make the compilation cache work as expected:

-Let's pretend we have a function `F` that implements a layernorm followed by a matrix multiplication using a primitive `LayerNorm` that implements custom_partitioning:
+Let's pretend we have a function `F` that implements a layernorm followed by a matrix multiplication using a primitive `LayerNorm` that implements `custom_partitioning`:

 ```python
 import jax